The Complete Guide to Toughened Glass: Strength, Safety & Standards

 Glass is a beautiful, essential part of our homes, letting in natural light and connecting us to our gardens.
 But standard glass is surprisingly fragile and, when broken, incredibly dangerous.
 To make our homes safer, the entire glazing industry relies on Safety Glass.

-While we have previously discussed Laminated Glass for security and Low-E Glass for thermal efficiency, the single most common form of safety glazing found in modern windows and doors is Toughened Glass (also known as Tempered Glass).
-In this technical guide, KJM Group explores how it’s made, why it’s so strong, and where it is legally required in your home.
+While we have previously discussed Laminated Glass for security and Low-E Glass for thermal efficiency, the single most common form of safety glazing found in modern windows and doors is Toughened Glass.
+In this technical guide, KJM Group explores how it’s made, why it’s so strong, and exactly where it is legally required in your home.

-Toughened glass is a type of safety glass that has been processed by controlled thermal treatments to vastly increase its strength compared to normal (“annealed”) glass.
-According to industry leaders like Pilkington, toughened glass is up to five times stronger than ordinary glass of the exact same thickness.
+According to industry leaders like Pilkington External Link, toughened glass is up to five times stronger than ordinary (annealed) glass of the exact same thickness.

 All flat glass starts its life using the fascinating “float glass” process, where molten sand and silica are literally floated on a perfectly flat bed of molten tin.